3point14guy/browser-groovy-movie/README.md

 This project was started with the SQL database being built first and can be found at: https://github.com/3point14guy/rails-api-groovy-movie

-The front end of the project was started with the HTML and I used bootstrap to build up a series of modals for sending my api calls.
+The front end of the project was started with the HTML and I used bootstrap to build up a series of modals that trigger sending my api calls via AJAX.
 I tested the authentication calls first and then moved on to testing the calls for the SQL database I created.
 I used handlebars to help return the information from my GET request and loved the fact that I could generate buttons there for handling my update and delete requests.
 It was easy to tie the id for my SQL table rows to these buttons, but getting modals to submit from these handlebars generated buttons was trickier.

 The first hurdle was the event listeners, which I had to repostition into the function for my successful GET request in the ui.js file.
 However, calling the update and delete functions from my events.js file was creating a circular reference.
 Moving these functions to the ui file was a work around, but it was messy and it seemed that there should be a more elegant solution.
 I was also running into two additional hurdles here, the most important being that subsequent get requests would not accurately reflect the changes I was making with my PATCH and DELETE requests.